menopause, not so fast

 While stem cells are presumed to organize regeneration and repair events after this monthly “microtrauma”, it’s controversial and the mode of action for this remains incompletely characterized.

 Although a few labs have advanced the understanding of ovarian stem cell biology, clinical applications are still being developed.
 The work by Dr. Sills at CAG is generating original data on this important topic.

 This is where platelets become relevant.
 Use of PRP is perhaps best known as a remedy for low platelets to improve overall blood function.
 But PRP also emits soluble mediators which orchestrate many immune responses and tissue regeneration.

 Closely associated with inflammation and its many mediators, PRP figures prominently in wound repair and directs a complex regulatory interplay of cellular migration, extracellular matrix remodeling, cell proliferation, apoptosis, differentiation, and angiogenesis.

 In other words, signal transmissions from FertiGen are known to influence neighboring cells.
 Notwithstanding the now well-established surgical role of PRP in wound healing and tissue repair, clinical data have suggested that platelets can contribute to overall organ function as well.

-Because the central reason for so many IVF failures worldwide is attributed to old eggs and the presumably unstoppable decline in the “egg stash”, the concept of FertiGen was designed to confront this issue.
+Because the central reason for so many IVF failures worldwide is linked to old eggs and the presumably unstoppable decline in ovarian function, the concept of FertiGen has emerged to confront both issues.

 As the idea of lost reserve inexorably linked to ovarian failure is being challenged by current research, the possibility of changing the ovarian microenvironment—and even interacting with putative ovarian germline stem cells (GSC)—warrants consideration.
 This is where FertiGen steps on stage.